Urban82/eDIP_I2C/README.md

 ## Installation

-Put a folder named `eDIP_I2C` on your `libraries` folder on your arduino workspace.
+Put the files and the `examples` folder in a folder named `eDIP_I2C` on your `libraries` folder on your arduino workspace.

 ## Examples

-The library contain some examples to show the usage
+The library contains some examples to show the usage

 ## Addressing